wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_getblockhash.md

 ---
-title: btc:getblockhash \[POST\]
+title: btc:getblockhash - Bitcoin
-description: Returns hash of block in best-block-chain at height provided.
+description: Example code for the btc:getblockhash json-rpc method. Сomplete guide on how to use btc:getblockhash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters